Different Tile Shapes

 Tiles are for creating straight-line designs on floors or shower walls, correct?
 They certainly can be used for that, but their potential stretches far beyond simple patterns.
 Tiles come in a variety of shapes, which can be used on their own or with others to create amazing patterns.
 When you begin to explore the many shapes that are available, you'll discover just how versatile and intriguing this medium can be.
 Ahead, learn how to use different tile shapes to enhance areas throughout your home.

-Mix Basic Shapes for a Basketweave Pattern
+Mix Basic Shapes for a Hexagon Pattern

 Create a Mural with Tiny Mosaic Shapes

 Tiles come in sizes from large to tiny.
 The smallest shapes are ideal for forming beautiful designs.
 From flowers to portraits to animals, if you have a vision, it can be brought to life with tiles.
-Tiny tile shapes allow mosaic artists to create intricate, even lifelike, works of art, such as the sea-life design on this swimming pool.
-Custom Reef Mosaic
+Mosaic art rose to prominence during the Byzantine Empire.
+Ancient artists from long ago developed the practice of creating tesserae, shaped pieces that can be arranged in a complex design.
+Modern artists continue to build on and enhance this time-honored practice as they craft beautiful works with tiny tiles.
+Tiny tile shapes allow us, mosaic artists to create intricate, even lifelike, works of art, such as this swimming pool.

-Custom Reef Mosaic - View Details / Get Quote »
+Custom Reef Mosaic - View Details>>

 Increase Visual Interest with Two Contrasting Shapes

-Monochromatic color schemes are a good design choice for small spaces, such as the bathroom.
-Although the color palette in a monochromatic design is limited, the room need not lack visual interest.
-One easy way to enhance a monochromatic room is to incorporate two or more tile shapes.
 The color scheme of this shower is not only monochromatic but also neutral.
 The mix of gray, cream and black could easily bore, but thanks to a variety of different tile shapes, there's no danger of that happening here.
 Basic rectangular tiles form the background for the design.
 They surround a much less common shape: hexagons in two different sizes.
 Thin black borders provide the finishing touch.

 Turn Straight Lines into Round Designs

-The wavy patterns in a few of the circles further emphasize the curved theme of this backsplash.
+The wavy patterns further emphasize the curved theme of this accent wall.
 The involved tiles are mostly straight-edged geometric shapes, but the lines that they form are curved.

 Use Narrow Tiles to Form a Border